-CCHS hosts a number of special events including:Annual meetings, Symposiums and workshops throughout California.
-Click below to learn more about our upcoming events.
+CCHS hosts a number of special events including Annual meetings, Symposiums and workshops throughout California.
+But CCHS members are also having regional events hosted and important to them and their communities.
+Click below to learn more details about participating in these upcoming events.

 What's going on in your local area?
 CCHS welcomes you to post your local events here!